Learn about America’s Founding Story!

 4. A parent or guardian needs to do this next step: review our terms of agreement before uploading the submission.
 It says that by submitting photos, you agree to allow the Museum to add the images of your child or legal ward to our digital collections and use them for exhibition, catalog, and related media purposes.

-5. Submit up to three photos of at least 300 dpi to email@example.com by June 30th, 2020.
+5. Submit up to three photos of at least 300 dpi to firstname.lastname@example.org by November 1, 2020.
 Tell us which Mayflower child you are representing; your name, age, town and state; who took the picture and the date it was taken.
-We will create an online exhibit to launch at pilgrimhall.org on Friday, August 7th, in honor of Free Fun Fridays.
+We will create an online exhibit to launch at pilgrimhall.org this August, in honor of Free Fun Fridays.
 Selected images may also be featured in upcoming Pilgrim Hall Museum exhibitions and related materials.

 MAYFLOWER.AMERICANANCESTORS.ORG BY NEW ENGLAND HISTORIC GENEALOGICAL SOCIETY